The Thriving Spoonie

 a queer chronic illness blogger and digital resource creator.
 I make low-pressure tools and compassionate content for chronically ill and disabled folks navigating life with pain and limited energy.

-When I’m not creating for The Thriving Spoonie, I’m a spouse to the best partner a spoonie could ask for, and a pet parent to an adorably & anxious rescue pup.
+When I’m not creating for The Thriving Spoonie, I’m a spouse to the best partner a spoonie could ask for, and a pet parent to an adorable & anxious rescue pup.
 You’ll usually find me crocheting, curled up with a library book, or playing cozy PC games—with coffee in hand, always.

 More About Me